-However, the healthcare management master’s degree is difference from the MHA in that there are more courses tailored to mathematical, financial, and scientific theory as they apply to the operation of a healthcare facility.
-Therefore, a graduate degree in healthcare management offers more potential for handling the business aspects of an organization or concentrating in a more technical area of healthcare management, such as health informatics.
+However, the healthcare management master’s degree is different from the MHA in that there are more courses tailored to mathematical, financial, and scientific theory as they apply to the operation of a healthcare facility.
+Therefore, a graduate degree in healthcare management offers a better skillset and curriculum for handling the business aspects of an organization.
+It can also concentrate in a more technical area of healthcare management, such as health informatics.

 Interested in earning this degree online?
 Read our complete guide to online master’s in healthcare management programs.

 The healthcare management master’s in business administration (MBA) goes deeper in the direction of managing the business and financial concerns of a healthcare facility.
 This degree is actually a business degree with a specialization or concentration in healthcare management, so it’s easy to see why the curriculum places greater emphasis on the business aspects of management.